No. 5 Washington clinches Pac-12 championship berth with 22-20 victory over No. 10 Oregon State

 Martinez scored on a 5-yard dash with 1:29 left in the third quarter to close the gap to 22-17.
 The 16-play drive took 9:56 off the clock and shifted momentum to the Beavers.

 Uiagalelei gained 26 yards on a fourth-and-1 keeper to keep an Oregon State drive alive early in the final quarter.
-Martinez extended the drive, taking a short pass from Uiagalelei and stretching it for 19 yards, but the Beavers ultimately settled for Sappington's 35-yarder.
+Martinez extended the drive with a 19-yard reception, but the Beavers ultimately settled for Sappington’s 35-yarder.

+Oregon State coach Jonathan Smith, who played quarterback for the Beavers and helped lead them to the 2001 Fiesta Bowl, said he hadn’t really thought about it being the final Pac-12 game at Reser.
+He was still digesting the close loss to the Huskies.

+“I’m sure I’ll get to to a point of digesting all of that, I just haven’t put a lot of thought into it,” he said.

 MOUNTAIN WEST ALLIANCE?